mrv1k/bracketless/README.md

 ## Execution flow

-Extension works via browser action (depicted above) or context menu (right click menu).
+The extension works via browser action (depicted above) or context menu (right click menu).

 Executions order:

 1. On first activation the extension loads.
 Matched text gets toggling functionality.
-After this step text can be folded and unfolded (by clicking on text between brackets).
+After this step text can be folded and unfolded (by clicking on the text between brackets).

 1. On second action the extension plays.
 All matched text between brackets gets collapsed.